cosmos/cosmos/whitepaper.md

 We present GnuClear, a novel blockchain network architecture that addresses all of these problems.
-The main GnuClear hub blockchain (as well as connected shards) are powered by Tendermint, which provides a high-performance, safe, secure consensus engine, where strict accountability guarantees hold over the behaviour of malicious actors.
+The main GnuClear hub blockchain (as well as connected shards) are powered by Tendermint, which provides a high-performance, consistent, secure consensus engine, where strict accountability guarantees hold over the behaviour of malicious actors.
 The GnuClear hub is a simple multi-asset proof-of-stake cryptocurrency with a simple governance mechanism enabling the network to adapt and upgrade.
 The hub and shards of the GnuClear network communicate with each other via an inter-blockchain communication (IBC) protocol which is formalized here.
 The GnuClear hub utilizes IBC packets to move coins from one shard to another while maintaining the total amount of coins in the network.

 We hope that the GnuClear network can become inspiration for the future internet of blockchains.